visimp/visimp/docs/layers/GREETER.md

 ```

 For further explaination on the layout object itself, refer to the following
 examples and the official `alpha-nvim` repository.
+In particular, be sure to
+read the FAQs to prevent unwanted interactions with other features.

 ## Examples